FreespiritD/sdroxide/docs/USER_MANUAL.md

   it needs no configuration.
 - **ONE BAND** runs a single band through a blue → green → yellow → red ramp.

-On the flat map the controls are the **PROP** chip above it; on the globe they are the `PROP` chip in the menu bar, which adds the source filter and the half-life.
+On the flat map the controls are the **PROP** button above it; on the globe they are the `PROP` button in the menu bar, which adds the source filter and the half-life.
 Both draw the same field.

 **Signal reports are made comparable before they are pooled.** WSPR, FT8, FT4 and